elmomoilanen/Simple-neural-network/README.md

 The setup for the in-project virtual environment is controlled by *poetry.toml*.
 In order to run e.g. unit tests, optional dependency group `dev` must be added to installation by appending `--with dev` to the command above.

-For the plotting to work correctly it might be required to set the backend for Matplotlib.
+For the plotting to work correctly, it might be required to set the backend for Matplotlib.
 One way to do this is to set the MPLBACKEND environment variable (overrides any matplotlibrc configuration) for the current shell.

 ## Use ##